 COST: £2331.00 payable as a deposit of £259.00 and 8 monthly payments of £259.00.

 2023: October 28; November 25/26; December – reading month;

 2024: January 27; February 24; March 23; April 27; May 25

 COST: £963.00 payable as a deposit of £107.00 and 8 monthly payments of £107.00.

 Booking and Further Information

 Applications are accepted from November onwards for training in the following autumn.
 Applicants are invited for an interview and places are filled according to the candidate’s suitability as they are received.
-Please request an application form.
-You can also download the form Application Form for Biodynamic Massage Training:
+Please request an application form or download it here.

 28 Ditton Walk